lutzhamel/popsom/joss/paper.md

 2     som          4740.05              12
 3 kohonen         23466.17              59
 ```
 Times are reported in milliseconds.
-Here we can see that `popsom` is about 12 times faster than the `som`
+Here we can see that `popsom` is 12 times faster than the `som`
 package and about 60 times faster than the `kohonen` package.

 ## The Wines Dataset